MSc in Data Science with Specialization in Computational Linguistics

 3 credits

-This course introduces students to the practices and issues involved in corpus linguistics.
-Its aims are to demonstrate the practical use of online corpora to explore questions asked by scholars of language and literature, and to address some of the main theoretical issues raised by corpus design and analysis.
-Students familiarize themselves with some of the available online corpora and practise using concordancers, and search tools that give information about frequencies, collocations, colligations, etc. The classes cover language analysis at the levels of lexis, grammar and discourse and applications such as lexicography and language teaching.
-As the course progresses, the students consider questions of representation, size, transcription and tagging in the building of a customized corpus.
+This course will introduce students to the methods and issues involved in corpus linguistics.
+It aims to demonstrate the practical use of online corpora to explore questions asked by scholars of language, and to address some of the central issues raised by corpus design and analysis.
+Students will familiarize themselves with the research use of online corpora and the construction and analysis of original corpora using freeware concordance tools.
+At the same time, the classes will consider various aspects of language analysis concerning lexis and grammar, and questions of language variation and change.

 AHGC7039 Computer-aided Translation